roby870/fastapi-challenge/README.md

 ## How to run the application

-Once you have cloned the repository, run `docker-compose build` in the root directory of the project and then `docker-compose up`.
-If you don’t want to see the output in the terminal and prefer to run in the background, you can execute `docker-compose up -d`.
+Once you have cloned the repository, run `docker-compose build` in the root directory of the project and then `docker-compose up app`.
+If you don’t want to see the output in the terminal and prefer to run in the background, you can execute `docker-compose up -d app`.

 ## Using Swagger